Appius Claudius Crassus Inregillensis Sabinus: End of the decemvirs

 The Senate appointed a military command to the decemvirs, but they were defeated on both fronts, and their armies quickly retreated behind sturdy defenses.
 Meanwhile, two crimes occurred which proved to be the decemvirs' undoing.
 First, a soldier named Lucius Siccius Dentatus, who had proposed the election of new tribunes, and that the soldiers should refuse to serve until the decemvirs were replaced, was murdered on the orders of the decemvirs' commanders, who attempted to cover up the deed by claiming that he had been ambushed and killed by the enemy, despite putting up a brave fight.
 The truth was discovered when his body was found surrounded only by Romans, with no enemy corpses.

 The second, and more famous misdeed concerned a young woman named Verginia, the daughter of a centurion, Lucius Verginius.
 She was betrothed to Lucius Icilius, tribune of the plebs in 456.
 Desiring her for himself, Appius sent his servant, Marcus Claudius, to kidnap Verginia, on the pretext that she was Appius' slave.
 When her plight became known, Appius consented to release her pending a trial of his claim, but maintained steadfastly, and over the objections of Verginia's father and Icilius, that she was his slave.
 Rather than have his daughter dishonoured by the decemvir, her father seized a knife from a butcher in the marketplace, and stabbed Verginia to death.

 Claudius ordered the arrest of Icilius, but the lictor was blocked by Valerius and Horatius; before they could be arrested, the crowd came to their aid, and Claudius fled for his life.
 The Senate gave the military command to Valerius and Horatius, who were duly elected consuls after the decemvirs were forced to resign.
 Once the threat from the Sabines and Aequi was dealt with, the decemvirs were brought to trial.
 Gaius Claudius again pleaded on behalf of his nephew, but Verginius demanded that Appius face justice; according to Dionysius, Appius was said to have hanged himself in prison before he could be tried, but the popular suspicion was that he was put to death at the orders of the plebeian tribunes.
 Livy reports that Appius killed himself before his trial.
 The other decemvirs went into exile, except for Spurius Oppius, who was tried, condemned, and put to death on the same day, for the crime of cruelly beating an old soldier.

 Historicity

-The entire account in Livy and Dionysius of Claudius's consulship in 471 BC is rejected by Friedrich Münzer, and modern scholarship dismisses his supposed excesses as decemvir as well.
-These portrayals are part of a later tradition that painted the Claudii as arrogant aristocrats and enemies of the plebs.
-Theodor Mommsen and T. P. Wiseman argued that the tale of Verginia and other myths about the Claudii were fabricated in the late Republic by the historian Valerius Antias.
+The entire account in Livy and Dionysius of Claudius's consulship in 471 BC is rejected by Friedrich Münzer.
+Some scholars believe these portrayals are part of a later tradition that painted the Claudii as arrogant aristocrats and enemies of the plebs.
+Some, like Theodor Mommsen and T. P. Wiseman argued that the tale of Verginia and other myths about the Claudii were fabricated in the late Republic by the historian Valerius Antias.